-Zacks Industry Outlook Highlights Globant and VeriSign
+Zacks Industry Outlook Highlights Globant and Verisign

 The past year's performance of the Zacks Internet – Software & Services Industry shows that it has mostly lagged the broader Zacks Computer and Technology Sector, as well as the S&P 500.

-Aggregate share price of the industry dropped 22.7% over the past year compared to the broader sector's increase of 6.3% and the S&P 500's increase of 15.0%.
+The aggregate share price of the industry dropped 20.3% over the past year compared to the broader sector's increase of 4.7% and the S&P 500's increase of 13.0%.

 Industry's Current Valuation

 While many of the players are still making losses, the industry as a whole continues to generate profits.
-So on the basis of forward 12-month price-to-earnings (P/E) ratio, we see that the industry is currently trading at 60.6X, close to its highest multiple of 64.6X over the past year.
-The S&P 500's P/E is 20.25X (21.66X at its median value).
-The industry is also overvalued compared to the sector's forward-12-month P/E of 24.74X (close to its lowest point over the past year).
+On the basis of forward 12-month price-to-earnings (P/E) ratio, we see that the industry is currently trading at 62.7X, just below its median level of 62.8X over the past year.
+The S&P 500's P/E is 20.2X (median value over the past year is 21.6X).
+The industry is also overvalued compared to the sector's forward-12-month P/E of 24.8X (close to its lowest point of 24.2X over the past year).

 2 Stocks Worth Considering